Last Updated on March 20, 2026 by Hannah Stephenson

 I always feel a bit silly doing photoshoots at first, but you soon get into it, and these guys really know how to put you at ease.
 Then, at the end you get 35 – 50 amazing digital photos.
 Plus, you get a Polaroid picture to keep – and shake!
 (Sorry, couldn’t resist.)

-The tour usually costs R1,350, and it’s an awesome way to support Cape Town creatives, while ensuring that you get some amazing photos that will fill your ex with regret.
+The tour is an awesome way to support Cape Town creatives, while ensuring that you get some amazing photos that will fill your ex with regret.

 Is Bo Kaap safe?